neuroinformatics-unit/derotation/README.md

 # Derotation

 The derotation package offers a robust solution for reconstructing images of rotating samples acquired with a line scanning microscope.
-Although it's tailored for calcium imaging data, this versatile tool is adaptable for any dataset where rotation angles are recorded, making it an essential utility for a wide array of image processing applications.

-The core algorithm, `rotate_an_image_array_line_by_line`, can also be used as a standalone function to deform images by a given angle.
+It provides a set of tools to undo distortions caused by the rotation, including line-by-line derotation and center of rotation estimation.

 ![](docs/source/_static/derotation_overview.png)